-Why Did the Founding Fathers Choose a Republic and not a Democracy?
+Why Did the Founding Fathers Establish a Republic and not a Democracy?

 America’s founding fathers intended the U.S. to be a Republic (elected officials vote on laws), rather than a Direct Democracy (everyone votes on laws).

 More specifically, the founders intended the U.S. to be a “mixed-republic” comprised of a union of states (federalism), each with a republican government, ruled by elected officials and laws, bound by federal and state Constitutions, in which democratic and liberal principles were ensured.
 Indeed, they succeeded, and today the United States is a Constitutional Federal Republic; with a strong democratic tradition.

 The Founders, Democracy, and the Republic

 The Constitution specifically creates a Federal Republic, a federation of republican states and a central federal republican government.
 Meanwhile the focus on states’ rights, a separation of powers between the executive, legislative, and judicial, and the liberal-minded the Bill of Rights (which amends the Constitution) helps to ensure “strong Democratic values.”
 Thus, “the U.S. is a Constitutional Federal Republic; with strong Democratic values” by design.

 The Founders did not do this because they thought a “Representative” Republic (AKA Representative Democracy) was perfect, or because they all agreed a strong federal government was better than a looser Confederation of states (see all of American history and the Articles of Confederation, to States’ Rights, to the Confederates).
 They did it because they wanted to avoid the pitfalls of past governments, including factions, special interests, oligarchs, despots, monarchy, weak central government, and specifically mob rule.
 Mob rule, also called Tyranny of the Majority, is what happens when a “pure” Democracy devolves into Anarchy, and thus there is no law or laws are not followed.